openbabel/openbabel.github.io/pages/Migration_to_2.0.md

 Iterator Classes
 ----------------

-To facilitate iteration through all atoms, bonds, residues, etc, without resorting to index access (which may change in the future) or the various OBMol::BeginAtom() and OBAtom::NextAtom() methods, which are somewhat more complicated, new classes and macros were added.
+To facilitate iteration through all atoms, bonds, residues, etc, without resorting to index access (which may change in the future) or the various OBMol::BeginAtom() and OBAtom::NextAtom() methods, which are somewhat more complicated and may be deprecated in the future, new classes and macros were added.

 It is **highly recommended** to use the new STL-style iterator classes introduced into Open Babel 2.0 -- the old methods may disappear in a future 3.0 release.